-On average, less than 1 in 3 ecstasy pills purchased or produced in the U.S. are composed of pure MDMA.
+On average, less than one in three ecstasy pills purchased or produced in the U.S. are composed of pure MDMA.

-In Kansas, Montana, New Mexico, South Carolina, and West Virginia despite analyzing multiple samples that had been sold as ecstasy, EcstastyData.org didn’t find a single substance that contained pure MDMA.
-Because the drug has become so popular among teens and first-time users, the use of unidentified synthetic chemicals can be even more dangerous.
+In Kansas, Montana, New Mexico, South Carolina, and West Virginia, despite analyzing multiple samples that had been sold as ecstasy, EcstastyData.org didn’t find a single substance that contained pure MDMA.
+Because Molly has become ever more popular among teens and first-time users, and Molly’s use increasingly widespread, the use of unidentified synthetic chemicals has the potential to become even more dangerous.
 According to the DEA, law enforcement officials have discovered 200 new compounds in drugs marketed as ecstasy since 2009 and 80 since 2012 alone.

 In 2013, drug samples tested by EcstasyData.org revealed that drugs being sold and marketed as “Molly” or ecstasy were more likely to contain zero traces of MDMA than to be pure or even a mixture of MDMA and other substances.
 Since then, the number of pure MDMA samples has been on the rise.

-In an effort to help protect men and women who chose to consume drugs like ecstasy recreationally, some organizations have stepped up to help reduce the dangerous lack of transparency around drug purity and strength levels.
+In an effort to help protect men and women who choose to consume drugs like ecstasy on a recreational basis, some organizations have stepped up to help reduce the dangerous lack of transparency around drug purity and strength levels.
 While detecting the concentration of MDMA in an ecstasy pill is more difficult, testing for its purity has become a more mainstream occurrence.
-Sadly, the substances ecstasy are often cut with (to reduce costs or increase production rates) have been linked to rapid heart rate, anxiety, sleep disturbances, and even death, severely hindering ecstasy recovery.
+Sadly, many of the dangerous substances that ecstasy is often cut with (to reduce costs or increase production rates) have been linked to rapid heart rate, anxiety, sleep disturbances, and even death, severely hindering ecstasy recovery.

-According to EcstasyData.org, our research revealed purity levels of ecstasy in the U.S. could be driven by the types of color and symbols used on the pills themselves.
-Nearly 2 in 3 ecstasy pills that were peach colored have contained no traces of MDMA followed by roughly half of black and orange pills.
-Based on the data we surveyed, off white and gray pills were the most likely to contain the highest percentages of pure MDMA, though as some law enforcement officials have noted – the ingredients are constantly changing and there are “no ‘good batch[es]’ of Molly.”
+According to EcstasyData.org, our research revealed purity levels of ecstasy in the U.S. could often be determined by the types of color and symbols used on the pills themselves.
+Nearly two in three ecstasy pills that were peach-colored have contained no traces of MDMA, followed by roughly half of black and orange pills.
+Based on the data we surveyed, off-white and gray pills were the most likely to contain the highest percentages of pure MDMA, though as some law enforcement officials noted, in a 2013 article in HuffPost, “the ingredients are constantly changing” and there are “no ‘good batch[es]’ of Molly.”

-Like the colors used to differentiate or market ecstasy, logos and symbols aren’t uncommon either and those who would benefit from ecstasy recovery will often be familiar with many color and symbol combinations.
+Like the colors used to differentiate or market ecstasy, logos and symbols aren’t uncommon either.
+Those who would benefit from ecstasy recovery will often be familiar with many color and symbol combinations.
 As our research found, trends among car brands found embossed on ecstasy pills could contain a hint as to the purity (and strength) of the drug.
-Overuse could result in dependency.
-If you feel that you’re struggling with addiction, consider a sober living program.

 Samples containing two logos in particular (Tesla and Lamborghini) were exclusively linked to entirely pure traces of MDMA.
 Internationally, studies have revealed drugs with the Tesla logo may be pure, but could also contain dangerously high levels of MDMA.
-While the average ecstasy pill may include anywhere from 80 to 120 milligrams of MDMA, some Tesla branded samples have been identified with more than 230 milligrams of the substance.
+While the average ecstasy pill may include anywhere from 80 to 120 milligrams of MDMA, some Tesla branded samples have been found to contain more than 230 milligrams of the substance.

 Pills with the Mercedes, Mitsubishi, and Honda logos were often the most likely to contain no traces of MDMA, while Toyota and Maserati pills were more commonly found mixed with other substances rather than pure MDMA.